Bacan Islands

 Bacan (Batjan), formerly also known as Bachian or Batchian, is the group's largest island.
+Bacan Island in 2020 included about 82,387 people, of whom 7,073 lived in the capital Labuha; it is subdivided into seven districts.
 The second and third-largest islands are Kasiruta and Mandioli.
-Bacan Island in 2020 included about 82,387 people, of which about 10,000 live in the capital Labuha; it is subdivided into seven districts.
-Kasiruta and Mandioli each have over 10,000 inhabitants, and each is subdivided into two districts.
-A fourth island, Bacan Lomang, forms a twelfth district within the group.
+Kasiruta and Mandioli each have over 11,000 inhabitants, and each is subdivided into two districts.
+A fourth island, Batang Lomang, forms a twelfth district within the group.
 There are dozens of smaller islands in the group, which had a total population of 84,075 at the 2010 Census, but by the 2020 Census had risen to 111,517.
-The official estimate as at mid 2021 was 113,481.
+The official estimate as at mid-2023 was 117,986.

 Administration

 The group is divided into twelve administrative districts (kecamatan) out of the thirty districts within South Halmahera Regency.
-They are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimate for mid 2021.
-The table also includes the number of administrative villages (desa and kelurahan) in each district and its post code.
+They are tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimate for mid 2023.
+The table also includes the number of administrative villages (all classed as rural desa) in each district and its post code.

+Notes: (a) formally called Kepulauan Batanglomang; situated between Bacan and Mandioli Islands.

+(b) except for Bobo desa, which has a postcode of 97792.(c) includes Lata Lata Island (27.9 km2, with 1,201 inhabitants in 2020), located to the northwest of Kasiruta Island, and comprising two desa - Lata Lata and Sidanga.

+Bacan Island's seven districts comprise 63 villages (desa) as follows: Bacan Timur Selatan - Liaro, Pigaraja, Silang, Tabajaya, Tabangame, Wayakuba and Wayaua.
+Batan Timur Tengah - Bibinoi, Songa, Tabapoma, Tawa, Tomara, Tutupa and Wayatim.
+Bacan Timur - Babang, Bori, Goro-Goro, Kaireu, Nyonyifi, Sabatang, Sali Kecil, Sayoang, Timlonga and Wayamiga.
+Bacan Selatan - Gandasuli, Kampung Makian, Kubung, Kupal, Mandaong, Panamboang, Papaloang, Sawadai, Tembal and Tuokona.
+Bacan (district) - Amasing Kali, Amasing Kota, Amasing Kota Barat, Amasing Kota Utara, Awanggoa, Belang Belang, Hidayat, Indomut, Kaputusan, Labuha, Marabose, Suma Tinggi, Sumae and Tomori.
+Bacan Barat Utara - Geti Baru, Geti Lama, Gilalang, Jojame, Lolarogurua, Nusa Babullah, Sidopo and Yaba.
+Bacan Barat - Indari, Kokotu, Kusubibi, Nang, Nondang, Tawabi and Wiring.Batang Lomang's single district comprises 8 villages as follows: Bajo, Batutaga, Kampung Baru, Paisumbaos, Prapakanda, Sawangakar, Tanjung Obit and Toin.
+Mandioli's two districts comprise 12 villages as follows: Mandioli Selatan - Bahu, Galala, Jiko, Lele, Tabalema and Yoyok.
+Mandioli Utara - Akedabo, Bobo, Indong, Leleongusu, Pelita and Waya.

+Kasiruta's two districts comprise 18 villages, listed as follows with their populations in mid 2022: Kasirutu Barat - Kakupang (493), Marikapal (255), Bisori (671), Doko (809), Palamea (763), Arumamang (742), Lata Lata (640), Sidanga (631), Sengga Baru (455) and Imbu Imbu (437).
+Kasirutu Timur - Tawa Bacan Barat (639), Maritosa (893), Loleo Jaya (1,439), Kou Balabala (593), Loleo Mekar (437), Kasiruta Dalam (552), Jeret (374) and Tutuhu (262).